Jamm02/linux-devkit-dev/README.md

 -----
 Currently the linux kernel boots on ARTY A7 100t with C-Class.

-Assuming you have programmed the board and ready to deploy the bbl follow the below steps.
+Assuming you have programmed the board and ready to deploy the uImage follow the below steps.

 Open Three terminals,
 1. Miniterm
 2. OpenOCD
 3. RISC-V GDB

+* Create three partitions.
+   1. BOOT  - BOOT/boot/uImage and BOOT/boot/shakti_100t.dtb
+   2. IITM  - Extracted RFS.
+   3. BOOT1 - code.mem

 * Connect to the board using openocd with shakti-sdk